jemai-sameh/jemai-sameh/README.md

- <h1 align="center">👋 Hi, I’m Sameh Jemai.</h1>
+ <h1 >👋 Hi, I’m Sameh Jemai.</h1>

 - 👀 I’m interested in devops and full stack spring boot angular.

 - 🌱 I’m currently learning Software Engineering.

-- 💞️ I’m a Co-Founder of the of DEVناس Podcast.
+- 💞️ I’m a Co-Founder of the DEVناس Podcast.

 - 👯 I’m looking to collaborate on projects